quangdang1412/ProjectIT_2024/README.md

   and customer orders.
 Admins and sellers can update inventory and process orders efficiently.
 - **Payment Integration:** The website integrates popular and secure payment methods such as PayOS, enabling customers to pay using various online options, including QR code scanning for seamless transactions.
+- **Account Management and Order Tracking:** Customers can manage their accounts, update personal information, and view order histories.
+  In addition, they can track their orders via email every time the order is updated to ensure transparency

 ---